phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 ## Overview

 JavaScript is a multi-paradigm, dynamic language with types and operators, standard built-in objects, and methods.
-Its syntax is based on the Java and C languages — many structures from those languages apply to JavaScript as well.
 JavaScript supports ***object-oriented programming*** with object **prototypes**, instead of classes (see more about [prototypical inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) and ES2015 [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)).
 JavaScript also supports ***functional programming*** — because they are objects, functions may be stored in variables and passed around like any other object.

 ## Types